RGreinacher/TelegramPostillonBot/README.md

 ### How?

 *Telegram Postillon Bot* is designed to work as a [Telegram bot](https://core.telegram.org/bots), so you can send `/news` to it and it will respond with one of the newest newsticker headlines.
+You also can ask it about some statistics by sending `/stats`.

 You can do so by making a new conversation with `@PostillonBot` or add it to an existing group chat.

 ### What?

 Postillon newsticker headlines are mostly gags in german lang.
-This bot makes it easy to stay up to date with the newest headlines by crawling the postillon newsticker website every 30 minutes and answering them to Telegram chats.
+This bot makes it easy to stay up to date with the newest headlines by crawling the postillon newsticker website every two hours and answering them to Telegram chats.

 Mainly this is a demo using the new Telegram bot API in Python3.
 It is made for hands-on reasons as well as providing a basis for your own bot ideas.

+### Online status of the bot

+Currently I'm not permanently hosting a server for this bot.
+Thats the reason why somtimes your requests may be unanswered.
+Go ahead and host your own!

 ***